amank2000/RobotFW_Research/README.md

 # RobotFW_Research

-Base1.robot contained in Tests Folder.
+Base1 updated.robot contained in Tests Folder.
---- Run it using robot -d results tests/Base1.robot
+--- Run it using robot -d results tests/Base1 updated.robot

 --- Used for searching keywords in the search bar of Researchgate/publications